blackstream-x/smallparts/docs/smallparts.markup.elements.md

 #### *class* smallparts.markup.elements.**XmlBasedHtmlElement**(*tag_name*)

 Subclass of **XmlElement** with the following differences:
-*   tag names and attribute names are transformed to lowercase
+*   tag names and attribute names are _additionally_ transformed to lowercase.
 *   empty elements are generated with a blank before the slash (e.g. ```<br />```).
 *   Elements are only treated as empty if they are defined as empty in **XHTML_1_0_EMPTY_ELEMENTS**, so **XmlBasedHtmlElement**('p')()